georgekovin/Portfolio/README.md

 # Portfolio
-My portfolio and projects to present.
+My portfolio where I present programs and projects made by myself.